When I was a child, I longed to have my dog sleeping in bed with me. But the rules were firm.

 Modern homes present some barriers to co-sleeping with dogs.
 Barriers that were not an issue for our cave dwelling ancestors – doors for example.

-However it seems that co sleeping has persisted, and even increased in recent years.
+However it seems that co sleeping has persisted, and having the dog sleeping in bed has even increased in recent years.

 And those who don’t co sleep with their dogs may wonder why.